Search

 The initial stage in an investment transaction is often for the company, its existing shareholders and the investor to agree a term sheet, outlining the key terms of the investment.

-Choose from sample term sheet templates for an investment for either ordinary shares or preferred shares.
+Choose from sample investment term sheet templates for either ordinary shares or preferred shares.

 why our